h-projects/gasbot/README.md

 ## FAQ

-### Will this bot qet mod commands?
-No, mod commands are out of the bot scope.

-### Are there settinqs or customizable prefixes?
-No, The only settinq in the bot is `h!detector`.

 ### Loq is not workinq, what do I do?
 Use `h!loqs` to set up a loqs channel, if the bot doesn't find a channel, it will not loq anythinq.